 They come with neoprene wrist straps that are adjustable and comfortable.
 The carbide tips give you an excellent grip and come with removable rubber boot tips.
 The baskets can also be changed out, they come with an all-terrain basket but Mountainsmith makes other baskets as well.

-Overall the Carbonlite Pros are an excellent choice for a hybrid trekking pole at a bargain price.
+Overall the Carbonlite Pros are a top contender for the best hiking poles at a bargain price.

 - Fixed Length or Adjustable